aliss/Docs/source/index.html.md

 # Introduction

-Welcome to the ALISS API!
+Welcome to the ALISS API docs!
 You can use our API to search for health and wellbeing services in Scotland.

 Both these docs and ALISS are open source.
 If you'd like to improve [this documentation](https://github.com/aliss/Docs) or [ALISS itself](https://github.com/aliss/ALISS) please add an issue or submit a pull request.